 While a SaaS is a software delivery system, a SeS uses software as a critical component of the services they offer.
 What that means is that the SeS uses software when providing services to a company.
 They’re using services to amplify the importance or value of the software.
 Ultimately, customers partner with an expert (the SeS company) to reap the most benefits from the software and achieve their desired results.

-The Importance of Software-Enabled Service
+SaaS vs Software-enabled Service: The Importance of Software-Enabled Service

 While digital transformation is critical for businesses, it also causes a significant amount of confusion.
 Executives don’t deny its importance; there are often questions regarding approaching it and where to start.
 For example, a company might download software intended to enhance productivity.
-Instead, that decision does nothing more than bringing frustration.
+Instead, that decision does nothing more than bring frustration.
 The learning curve may be steeper than expected, resulting in delays, errors, and lost revenue.

 Companies can use a SeS partnership to help them get up to speed with SaaS solutions quicker.
 If you believe your employees don’t have time to learn a new software solution or troubleshoot issues, it might be time to look at a SeS partnership.
 That way, staff members can focus on the business’s objectives instead of the software that helps achieve them.